top of page

 How does the challenge work?

-1. Complete the 10 designated hikes - see the Hiking List below - anytime between Memorial Day and Labor Day (5/30/2022 – 9/5/2022).
-If you like to hike with a purpose, each hike will offer an additional challenge: find a list designated landmark, or your own.
+1. Complete the 10 designated hikes - see the Hiking List below - anytime between Memorial Day and Labor Day.

 2. Track your hikes.